Check out this beginner's guide to seasonal eating if you want to save the planet and eat well at the same time!

-Seasonal eating is one health trend that I can whole-heartedly get on board with… but it’s not exactly new.
-If you looked back to 100 years ago nobody would have called it seasonal eating, it was just eating what was on hand, ripe, and ready to go.
+Seasonal eating is one health trend that I can whole-heartedly get on board with—but it’s not exactly new.
+Looking back 100 years ago, nobody would have called it seasonal eating.
+It was just eating what was on hand, ripe, and ready to go!

 Seasonal eating is an outstandingly simple food philosophy at its core, yet we’ve complicated it with decades of operating within a gloablized food system.
 Go into any supermarket in the dead of winter and what would you find?
 Tomatoes?
 No problem.
 Grapes?
 You bet.
 Fresh strawberries?
 Absolutely.
 Whether grown in a hothouse or shipped half way around the world, we’ve become completely accustomed to seasonless eating.
 In this sense, seasonal eating is harder than it sounds.

 It doesn’t have to be difficult to eat in season, however, or to eat mostly in season if that’s what works best for your family.
 Here are some of my favorite ways to work more seasonal eating into my diet.

 At its core, seasonal eating means that you’re eating fresh produce at a time of year when it’s naturally ready for harvest.
 This means strawberries in June, tomatoes in August, and butternut squash in October.
 Seasonal eating often goes hand in hand with local eating, since the whole point is reducing your footprint by not trucking food long distances.
 Usually this means that the produce is harvested at the correct time, when nutrients are at their peak, as opposed to harvesting early so that the produce will better withstand shipping.